Kalākaua: Legacy

 The ukulele was introduced to the Hawaiian islands during the reign of Kalākaua, by Manuel Nunes, José do Espírito Santo, and Augusto Dias, Portuguese immigrants from Madeira and Cape Verde.
 The king became proficient on the instrument.
 According to American journalist Mary Hannah Krout and Hawaiʻi resident Isobel Osbourne Strong, wife of artist Joseph Dwight Strong and stepdaughter of Robert Louis Stevenson, he would often play the ukulele and perform meles for his visitors, accompanied by his personal musical group Kalākaua's Singing Boys (aka King's Singing Boys).
 Strong recalled the Singing Boys as "the best singers and performers on the ukulele and guitar in the whole islands".
 Kalākaua was inducted into the Ukulele Hall of Fame in 1997.

 Kalākaua Avenue was created in March 1905 by the House and Senate of the Hawaiʻi Territorial Legislature.
 It renamed the highway known as Waikiki Road, "to commemorate the name of his late Majesty Kalākaua, during whose reign Hawaiʻi made great advancement in material prosperity".

 The King David Kalakaua Building was listed on the National Register of Historic Places in 1975 under its former name U.S. Post Office, Customhouse, and Courthouse.
 Located at 335 Merchant Street in Honolulu, it was once the official seat of administration for the Territory of Hawaiʻi.
 The building was renamed for Kalākaua in 2003.

 In 1985, a bronze statue of Kalākaua was donated to the City and County of Honolulu to commemorate the 100-year anniversary of the arrival of the first Japanese laborers after the king's visit to Japan.
 It was commissioned by the Oahu Kanyaku Imin Centennial Committee on behalf of the Japanese-American community of Hawaiʻi.
 The statue was designed and created by musician Palani Vaughan, architect Leland Onekea and Native Hawaiian sculptor Sean Kekamakupaa Kaonohiokalani Lee Loy Browne.
 It is located at the corner of Kalākaua and Kuhio avenues in Waikiki.

+In 1988, a cast bronze statue titled "King David Kalākaua" was placed in Kalakaua Park in Hilo, Hawai'i (57" H).
+It was created by Hawaiian artist Henry Bianchini.